Distribution

 3. Parity-compliant direct value-adds

 Most OTAs prohibit rate undercutting on direct channels.
 They allow value-adds: extras given for free or at discount on direct bookings only, without changing the price.
-Five value-adds that consistently lift direct share without parity issues:
+Five value-adds to test without changing the public rate:

 Free upgrade when available: book direct, get upgraded to the next category subject to availability.
 Costs little (when there is availability, the room would have been empty); converts strongly because guests perceive the upside.

 Free breakfast on rates that don't include it: only direct bookings get breakfast for two on non-BB rates.
-Cost: 8-15 EUR food cost per stay.
-Conversion lift: 8-15 percentage points.
+Model the food cost per stay before promoting it.

 Welcome drink or amenity: champagne, fruit basket, branded amenity on direct stays.
-Cost: 5-12 EUR per stay.
-Conversion lift: 3-6 percentage points.
+Keep the cost visible so the value-add does not become margin leakage.

 Loyalty enrolment: simple email-based loyalty (5-10% discount on next booking, free amenity, room preference saved).
 Drives both first direct and rebooking.

-Stack two or three of these and the direct vs OTA decision becomes obvious to a guest doing rate comparison.
-None violate OTA parity rules because the rate is identical.
+Stack two or three of these and measure whether the direct vs OTA decision improves for guests doing rate comparison.
+None change the public rate, but confirm parity terms in your own contracts.

 4. Metasearch and brand retargeting